Blog

 Reading time: 3 minutes

-In professional services in particular, project transparency is a declared goal for many companies.
-In practice, however, reporting in project management often means one thing above all else: regular status reports.
-Traffic light colors, percentages, and summaries are intended to provide guidance.
-This may be helpful for operational teams.
-For management, however, this information is rarely a reliable basis for decision-making.
+In the professional services sector in particular, project transparency is a stated goal for many companies.
+In practice, however, reporting in project management often boils down to one thing: regular status updates.
+Traffic-light colors, percentage figures, and summaries are intended to provide guidance.
+While this may be helpful for operational teams, this information rarely serves as a reliable basis for decision-making for management.

-Project transparency describes the ability to understand the actual status of a project in real time and in context.
+Project transparency refers to the ability to understand the actual status of a project in real time and within its context.
 This includes not only schedules and milestones, but above all the relationships between progress, costs, resources, and risks.

 Many organizations confuse transparency with information.
-They generate data, reports, and presentations without gaining any insights that are relevant for management.
-However, transparency only arises when information enables decisions to be made.
+They generate data, reports, and presentations without deriving insights that can inform decision-making.
+However, transparency only emerges when information enables decisions.

 Traditional status reports are retrospective.
-They reflect a situation that is often already outdated by the time they are created.
-Decisions are therefore based on past values rather than current developments.
+They reflect a situation that is often already outdated by the time they are produced.
+As a result, decisions are based on past data—not on current developments.

-Added to this is the subjective component.
+Added to this is the subjective element.
 Assessments of project progress are often open to interpretation.
-Risks are downplayed and deviations are put into perspective.
-As a result, problems only become apparent when they can hardly be corrected.
+Risks are downplayed, and deviations are put into perspective.
+As a result, problems often don’t become apparent until it’s almost too late to correct them.

-This does not provide management with a clear picture, but rather a condensed representation without depth of field.
+This does not provide management with a clear picture, but rather a condensed overview lacking depth.

 • Project data is spread across multiple tools and files

-• Excel-based reports require a lot of manual effort
+• Excel-based reports require a significant amount of manual work

-• Project knowledge resides in minds rather than systems
+• Project knowledge resides in people's minds rather than in systems

 The result is a fragmented picture.
-Connections remain invisible, dependencies are recognized too late, and control is reactive.
+Connections remain hidden, dependencies are identified too late, and management becomes reactive.

 What decision-makers need instead

-From a management perspective, it is not about the level of detail, but rather about reliability.
+From a management perspective, it’s not about the level of detail, but about reliability.
 Decision-makers need answers to key questions:

 • What impact do delays have on costs and resources?

-Project transparency must answer precisely these questions—clearly, consistently, and without additional interpretation loops.
+Project transparency must answer precisely these questions—clearly, consistently, and without room for additional interpretation.

 Project transparency as a management tool

 True project transparency is achieved when project data is structurally linked.
-Progress, costs, and resources must not be viewed in isolation, but must be placed in a common context.
+Progress, costs, and resources should not be viewed in isolation but must be considered within a shared context.

-Only then can early warning signals be identified and informed decisions made.
-This makes project management more predictable, risks become apparent earlier, and management decisions gain in quality.
+Only then can early warning signs be identified and informed decisions be made.
+This makes project management more predictable, allows risks to be identified earlier, and improves the quality of management decisions.

 How companies implement this approach depends heavily on their project landscape, their processes, and their level of maturity.
-However, an integrated view of project data is always central as a basis for control and decision-making.
+However, an integrated view of project data is always essential as the foundation for management and decision-making.

-At this point, it makes sense to delve deeper into further insights into digital project management in companies or integrated project and controlling approaches.
+This is a good opportunity to gain further insights into digital project management within the company or into integrated project and controlling approaches.

 Conclusion

-Project transparency is not a reporting issue.
+Project transparency is not just a matter of reporting.
 It is a prerequisite for effective project management.
 Companies that rely on status reports react too late.
-Companies that systematically build transparency lay the foundation for better decisions at the project and management levels.
+Companies that systematically build transparency lay the groundwork for better decisions, both at the project and management levels.

-Would you like to know how other companies use project transparency at management level?
-A 15-minute conversation is enough to get you started.
+Would you like to know how other companies use project transparency at the management level?
+A 15-minute conversation is all it takes to get started.

 Lara Söhlke